 You won’t be the only one working at the indoor/outdoor cafe at the base of The Standard East Village.
 There will also be a model in the corner flipping through headshots with her manager, and the guy next to you will be Facetiming with his business partner in Flemish.
 This place has good wine and draft beer options, and excellent people watching.

 If you consult on your friend’s non-dairy soft-serve delivery app, or are generally “in tech,” then you’ve probably had a meeting in the lobby of the Ace Hotel.
 Along with some standing room by the bar, the huge space has comfortable couches and armchairs, and it’s never too loud, at least until the DJs start spinning later in the night.

-You should go to Little Skips just for the sandwiches (like The Grilled Granny - a grilled cheese with pesto and Granny Smith apples), but this casual cafe in Bushwick is also a great place to hang out just for the $5 beers and $19 carafes of wine.
+You should go to Little Skips just for the sandwiches (like The Grilled Granny - a grilled cheese with pesto and Granny Smith apples), but this casual cafe in Bushwick is also a great place to hang out just for the relatively inexpensive beers and carafes of wine.
 There are almost always seats available at one of the small tables or at the counter by the window.
 Also, most people here are working on their laptops, and unlike a lot of coffee shops, the baristas won’t glare at you if you stay longer than an hour.